 How Our FMLA Lawyers Can Help You

-If your employer has denied your FMLA request or if you have suffered harassment, demotion, loss of pay, benefits, or job responsibilities, been passed over for assignments or promotions, or have been terminated due to your FMLA leave, the dedicated and experienced FMLA lawyers of The Employer and Consumer Law Group can help you enforce your right to take leave or can help you seek compensation if you have lost pay or benefits if you have been subjected to retaliation for taking FMLA leave.
+If your employer has denied your FMLA request or if you have suffered harassment, demotion, loss of pay, benefits, or job responsibilities, been passed over for assignments or promotions, or have been terminated due to your FMLA leave, the dedicated and experienced employment lawyers of The Employer and Consumer Law Group in Nashville can help you enforce your right to take leave or can help you seek compensation if you have lost pay or benefits if you have been subjected to retaliation for taking FMLA leave.

 Contact us today to schedule a consultation to learn more about your rights and about how our legal team can help you assert your rights to take leave to care for yourself or your loved ones.